Moong dal is one of the most popular vegetarian superfoods. It is rich in high-quality proteins and other essential

-Moong dal is particularly rich in dietary fiber.
-A single cup serving can provide between 40.5 and 71 percent of the recommended daily intake of the nutrient.
-This dietary fiber content helps reduce blood cholesterol levels, while also preventing dietary complications.
-A high fiber intake also reduces the risk of overeating thanks to its ability to make one feel full.
+Moong dal is particularly rich in dietary fibre.
+A single cup serving can provide between 40.5 and 71 per cent of the recommended daily intake of the nutrient.
+This dietary fibre content helps reduce blood cholesterol levels and prevents nutritional complications.

-The body requires relatively large amounts of protein, making it a macronutrient.
-The high protein content in moong dal makes it a great source of the nutrient for vegetarians.
-Moong Dal sprouts contain Globulin and Albumin as the main storage proteins.
+The high protein content in it makes it a great source of the nutrient for vegetarians.
+Moong Dal sprouts contain Globulin and Albumin as the primary storage proteins.
 They make up over 85% of the total amino acids found in these sprouts.
-Make them complete protein by eating moong dal with a cereal like rice, roti, or millet.

 4. Helps Prevent Diabetes

 Moong dal has a low glycemic index.
-It helps bring down the insulin, blood glucose, and fat levels in the body.
-In turn, this helps keep blood sugar levels under control, and diabetes in check.
+As a result, it helps bring down the body’s insulin, blood glucose, and fat levels.
+In turn, this helps keep blood sugar levels under control and helps lower the risk of diabetes.

 5. Improves Digestive Health

 6. Boosts Blood Circulation

-Iron helps in the proper production of red blood cells.
-This prevents anaemia and improves the overall blood circulation in the body.
+Moong dal is rich in iron and this helps in the production of red blood cells.
+A good amount of red blood cells is crucial to prevent anaemia and improve the overall blood circulation in the body.

 Nutritional Value of Moong Dal